AMD-DEV-CONTEST/Embodied-AI-Challenge-AMD-Platform-2026-09/README_en.md

 [中文版本](./README.md)

-# Ant Lingbot Embodied Foundation Model Challenge · AMD Radeon GPU Compute Support Guide
+# Ant Lingbot Embodied Foundation Model Challenge · AMD Contest-Dedicated Compute Claim Guide

 This page explains how to obtain AMD Radeon GPU compute resources for the Ant Lingbot Embodied Foundation Model Challenge and the AMD benefits available to participating developers.

-As a strategic partner of this contest, AMD will provide developers with development resources based on the W7900D GPU (48GB GDDR6) on the Radeon Cloud platform and the ROCm open-source AI software stack.
+As a strategic partner of this contest, AMD is providing additional development resources for participating teams with GPU compute needs: contest-dedicated compute on the Radeon Cloud platform together with the ROCm open-source AI software stack.
 These resources help developers complete model post-training on AMD platforms and perform Robotwin task evaluation.
-Eligible participants may apply for AMD compute support during the contest.
+Eligible participants may voluntarily apply for AMD compute support during the contest.

+The compute resources are strictly limited to this contest.
+If they are found to be used for other purposes, access to the compute platform will be revoked.

 ## 1. How to obtain AMD Radeon GPU resources